Search for a massive scalar resonance decaying to a light scalar and a Higgs boson in the four b quarks final state with boosted topology: Results

 \section{Results}

 The joint likelihood of the signal$+$background (\MJJ, \MJY) distributions in the all-jets regions (SR1 and SR2; SB1 and SB2), along with the \MJt distributions in the jets+lepton tight and loose regions is constructed.
 The binned signal (\MJJ, \MJY) distributions are extracted from 260 signal hypothesis simulations.
 A combined three-year multijets background component is used in the likelihood distribution to reduce the statistical uncertainty.
 However, the likelihood has three separate \ttjets and signal components, one for each data-taking year.
 For the three years, 2016--2018, the data distributions in the all-jets regions are added, while those for the jets+lepton regions are kept separate.
 The uncertainties are treated as nuisance parameters while fitting the signal+background models to the data.
 The distributions of the data, the post-fit background, and three representative signals in SR1 are shown in Fig.~\ref{fig:TT}.
+The fitted distributions in the jets+lepton tight region, used for determining the corrections to the simulated \ttjets events, are shown in Fig.~\ref{fig:CR} (for 2018).

 The signal hypothesis with $\MX=1.6\TeV$ and $\MY=90\GeV$ gives the highest observed local significance of $3.1\sigma$, which becomes $0.7\sigma$ after accounting for the look-elsewhere effect~\cite{Vitells2011}.
 However, the excess is not apparent in Fig.~\ref{fig:TT}, which shows the separate 1-dimensional distributions of \MJJ and \MJY, integrated over the other variable.
 The estimated background is otherwise in agreement with the observed data.
 Upper limits on the signal cross section are calculated for various hypothesized values of \MX and \MY.